devu1997/warfarin-dosage-predictor-ui/README.md

-# Warfarin Dosag Predictor UI
+# Warfarin Dosage Predictor UI

 A flutter application to predict dosage of an anticoagulant drug Warfarin.